sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![th_yen](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen.png)

-The binarization should be reversed in cases where the nuclei is darker then the background, if the original value is lower then the threshold it would be 1 (white) and if the value is greater it would be 0 (black):
+The binarization should be reversed in cases where the nuclei is darker than the background, if the original value is lower than the threshold it would be 1 (white) and if the value is greater it would be 0 (black):

 ![th_yen2](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen2.png)